piranha/solovyov.net/src/en/2012/cross-compiling-go.md

 so I won't forget and (maybe/hopefully) it'll make it easier to discover for others how to cross-compile go applications.

-I'm on OS X and my Go installation resides in `~/var/go`.
-In this case what I do is:
+I'm on OS X and my Go source code resides in `~/var/go`.
+In this case what I do
+is:

     > cd ~/var/go/src
     > CGO_ENABLED=0 GOOS=linux GOARCH=amd64 ./make.bash